facebookincubator/velox/velox/docs/configs.rst

    * - file_handle_cache_enabled
      - bool
      - true
-     - False if disabling the file handle cache.
-The properties of files, including file length, are stored in file handles.
-The file handle cache can be disabled to prevent outdated file properties from causing reading errors when file updates are made.
+     - Enables caching of file handles if true.
+Disabled caching if false.
+File handle cache should be disabled if files are not immutable, i.e. file content may change while file path stays the same.

 ``Amazon S3 Configuration``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^